When I was 19, I made one of the biggest decisions of my life. I moved to the jungles of South-East Asia.

 I recently heard it said that until you understand a second language, you don’t understand your own.
 I couldn’t agree more.
 And I’d say the same about culture.

-On return from my first year in Indonesia, I had fresh eyes—an outsider’s view—on things in my own culture that I’d grown up taking for granted.
+On return from my first year in South-East Asia, I had fresh eyes—an outsider’s view—on things in my own culture that I’d grown up taking for granted.
 I can’t quantify just how life-changing that has been for me.

 In the best of ways, I now question the status-quo I see all around me, and more importantly, the mediocrity inside my own head.